syncfusion-content/maui-docs/MAUI/Avatar-view/Content-type.md

 * `Initials` - Displays the initial in the view.

+* `AvatarCharacter` - Displays the default image in the view.

 * `Custom` - Displays a custom image in the view.

 * `Group` - Displays a maximum of three images or initials in a single view.